 Headphones (We’ve partnered with Warehouse Wireless to provide complimentary headphones at Zone East!)

 At Zone, we want to help you succeed!
 If you have any questions, visit the front desk.
 All first-time members receive a coaching session with a personal trainer.
 He or she will schedule a time to sit down with you to discuss your goals, desires, and any limitations you may have.
 After, you will complete a full workout session with the trainer to find your physical fitness baseline, and discuss your workout plan for the future.

 Get a Trainer

 Hiring a personal trainer will increase your success.
 Even if you work with them for one session or follow-up after your first coaching session, it will radically change your time at the gym.
 A trainer’s knowledge about gym equipment, form, workout plans, and nutrition far outweigh the cost.
 He or she will determine your long- and short-term goals, and formulate a plan.
 Should you be focusing on cardio?
 Strength?
 Is your favorite way to exercise in group classes like Zumba or Dance Fit?
-Do you prefer ZHF Fit?
+Do you prefer CrossFit ZHF?
 If you can’t answer these questions yourself, ask a personal trainer for help.

 Bad First Impressions

 Remember, not all experiences are the same.
 If your last gym had aspects you disliked, chances are you’re carrying that experience into your new gym.
 If you had a bad experience lifting weights, you may shy away from it next time.
 Give something you dislike a second chance by looking at it from a different angle.
 Hire a personal trainer to teach you proper form and a new way to train.
 You may bench-press elephants before long.